 The problem of Levels in styles is that all images require different black and white point corrections or even none at all.
 Hence, applying some saved Levels might result in losing valuable information on your image.

 Similarly, if your image exposure needs to be fixed, it’s not a task for a style.

 It’s utterly normal if your style works great for some images and ruins others.
 The best practice is to create styles for specific image types.

-Here are several examples from the styles I’ve posted for my $9+ patrons:
+Here are several examples of the styles from my Pro Color Grading Styles Set:

 Portraits require a very gentle touch, with the focus on skin tone colors and mild color grading.